Carolinapm354/MIT_3D_Flood_Map/README.md

 First,

-<em>map.on('style.load', function () {...})</em>

-sets up an event listener that waits for the map's style to finish loading.
-When the style finishes loading, the provided function is executed.
-This indicates that the map has been set up and is ready to be interacted with.

-<em>map.on('click', function (e) {...})</em>
+`map.on('click', function (e) {...})`

-Inside the previous event listener, this line sets up another event listener that listens for a click event on the map.
+Inside the <em>map.on('style.load', function () {...})</em>  event listener, add the line highlighted above which sets up another event listener that listens for a click event on the map.
 When the user clicks on the map, the provided function is executed, and the e parameter holds information about the click event, including the clicked location's latitude and longitude.

 After this setup, we start with "Data Preparation: